Loanify/Loanify/README.md

 that same day we hit our first merge conflict.

 The rest of the week was spent tackling features and splitting up work amongst eachother.
-We got close to mvp on Wednesday, but ultimately reach mvp the next day.
+We got close to mvp on Wednesday, but ultimately reached mvp the next day.
 Whenever we hit a problem or merge conflict, we handled it immediately.
-Finally, we managed to stay together as a team and take care of the user stories, and created an app that we feel answered the problems each user story needed resolved.
+Finally, we managed to stay together as a team and take care of the user stories, ultimately creating an app that we feel answered the problems each user story needed resolved.

 ##Unsolved Problems and Hurdles
 * Hurdles
     * Nodemailer
     * Chron
     * Translating to Heroku.
-    * Team projects introduce a whole new set of challenges.
+    * Adjusting to working as a team.
     * Github and merge conflicts.
 * Unsolved Problems
     * 1 open Github issue regarding email verification in the form field.